Homological perturbation theory for nonperturbative integrals: Encoding oscillating integrals as the Batalin--Vilkovisky chain complexes

 where $V\otimes \Oo(X)$ is in homological degree $1$ and $\Oo(X)$ is in degree $0$.
 This two-term complex has extra homology in degree $1$, and so we construct the complete BV complex in the usual ``Koszul'' way by taking an exterior power:

 The ``hat'' denotes removing the $i$th term in the wedge product.

-This definition is only approximate, because we haven't made precise what we mean by ``total derivatives,'' and other details might depend on one's application.
+This definition is only approximate, because details like the choice of $V$ might depend on one's application.
 Rather than trying to give a completely precise universal definition, we will illustrate the notion of Batalin--Vilkovisky complex with Examples~\ref{eg.smooth}, \ref{eg.Feynman}, and~\ref{eg.main}.